 Associate Dean Lerea develops and provides administrative oversight for Graduate School initiatives related to recruitment and retention with special emphasis on students from underrepresented groups.
 Dr. Lerea will lead outreach initiatives with minority institutions across North Carolina and the Southeast, and will examine issues related to retention of traditional graduate students.
 She will offer direction on a number of ongoing Graduate School programs related to the recruitment of a diverse student body including the alliance with the Ronald McNair Post Baccalaureate Program and an NIH funded BRIDGES Program that involves collaboration with North Carolina Central University and North Carolina A & T State University.
 Dr. Lerea will oversee additional events throughout the year to focus on the needs of students from underrepresented groups.

-The Associate Dean for Student Affairs manages the range of academic appeals from students as outlined in The Graduate School Handbook and Record.
+The Associate Dean for Student Affairs manages the range of academic appeals from students as outlined in The Graduate School Handbook and Catalog.
 Dr. Lerea is available to meet with students individually to assist with personal or academic concerns, and to provide advocacy for graduate students within the University.

 Dr. Lerea began her career as a scientist studying cell-cell communication and gene regulation in neuronal cells involved in epilepsy at Duke University School of Medicine.
 She moved away from bench science to pursue science education interests and to work towards increasing diversity in science professions.
 She has been involved in developing education programs for undergraduate students in their pursuit towards graduate school and postgraduate fellows as they move towards academic career positions.
 In addition to her role as Assistant Dean for Student Affairs, she is Director of the SPIRE Postdoctoral Fellowship Program at UNC-Chapel Hill and Associate Director of the Partnership for Minority Advancement in the Biomolecular Sciences (PMABS).
 She has worked closely with students, faculty, and administrators at UNC-Chapel Hill as well as at private and public minority serving institutions across North Carolina.